 residential learning community for first-year students where students

-live together in a residence hall, participate in one of four academic
+live together in a residence hall, participate in one of five academic

 programs taught by Furman faculty and have fun together while getting

 The mission of Engaged Living is "To create and nurture a residential community that promotes student

 success, supports Furman's academic mission through contributions to

 borderless learning, and fosters intentional engagement among students,

 Engaged Living is designed to help first-year students establish a connection to Furman by providing them with a unique living/learning environment which supports their intellectual growth and personal development while enabling them to build meaningful interpersonal relationships.

 "Engaged learning," an institutional focus on opportunities for applied learning, serves as the guiding philosophical foundation for the Engaged Living program and all community goals.
 This problem-solving, project-oriented and research-based educational philosophy encourages students to put into practice the theories and methods learned within the classroom and apply them to real-world settings.